TomasHubelbauer/selfie/readme.md

 });
 ```

+Work with the `canvas` and the region data in any way you like, or use the
-You can use the `crop` function provided by Selfie to crop the canvas to the
+`crop` function provided by Selfie to crop the original `canvas` into a new
-found area, just reference `crop.js` the same way you do the other scripts:
+`canvas` with just the marked region.

 ```js
 button.addEventListener('click', async () => {